-His advice to the president in the short term would be to return to the housing market, whether it means helping homeowners stave off foreclosures or pressuring the financial sector to take meaningful mortgage modifications seriously.
+Galston's advice to the president in the short term: Return to the housing market, whether it means helping homeowners stave off foreclosures or pressuring the financial sector to take meaningful mortgage modifications seriously.

 "The banks have been recapitalized and the homeowners haven't," he says.

-Baker, however, says he envisions Obama watching as the Republican field remains in somewhat disarray, and contemplating a path where he could win even if unemployment remains high.
+Baker, however, says he envisions Obama watching as the Republican field remains in some disarray and contemplating a path where he could win even if unemployment remains high.

-Nate Silver, The New York Times' poll analyst, notes that Obama inherited an unemployment rate that just under 8 percent in January 2008 when he took office — and that private forecasts suggest that the rate could be similar to that by late 2012.
+Nate Silver, a New York Times' poll and policy analyst, notes that Obama inherited an unemployment rate that was just under 8 percent in January 2009 when he took office — and that private forecasts suggest that the rate could be similar to that by late 2012.